-- 32. A number of the proposed alternative routes require users to walk alongside, or cross over, roads, yet Network Rail has failed, in a number of regards, to properly assess the impacts these schemes will have on use of the road network and safety on the roads. - 33.
+- 31. A number of the proposed alternative routes require users to walk in, alongside, or cross over, roads, yet Network Rail has failed, in a number of regards, to properly assess the impacts these schemes will have on use of the road network and safety on the roads. - 32.
 It is important to note that these shortcomings form part of a bigger picture.
 Through this Order, Network Rail is seeking to reduce the safety risks associated with its networks.
 It has done so, however, without due regard to the knock-on consequences that the Order will have on increasing safety risks elsewhere.
-The result is that Network Rail has simply shifted the issue away from the railways and onto the roads - for Network Rail, it appears to be a question of "out of sight, out of mind".
+The result is that in some cases Network Rail has simply shifted the issue away from the railways and onto the roads for Network Rail, it appears to be a question of "out of sight, out of mind".
 This approach, however, fails to recognise that the Secretary of State, who will determine whether or not to grant the Order, will need to consider the whole picture and not just the level of safety risks on the railway network.
-Overall, Network Rail's approach to impacts on road safety is not reasonable or responsible and it does not align with the planning system's notion of sustainable development.
+Overall, Network Rail's approach to impacts on road safety is not reasonable or responsible and it does not align with the planning system's notion of sustainable development. - 33.
+Ramblers have a number of concerns relating to the adequacy of the road safety audits which Network Rail seek to rely on.
+Key information, such as traffic volume and speed, does not appear to have been before the auditing team, and the Ramblers have previously raised other concerns relating to how the road safety audits were approved.10 - 34.
+Ramblers will, in relation to a number of the crossing closures, be raising objections on safety grounds, highlighting how the proposed alternative routes are not suitable because they are too unsafe.